Seven inaugural lectures to be held in October

 Professor Sandra Young (Faculty of Humanities)

 Professor Young is professor of English Literary Studies.
 Her scholarship pursues questions of social justice in works both imaginative and historical.
 Her most recent book, Shakespeare in the Global South: Stories of Oceans Crossed in Contemporary Adaptation, examines how theatre practitioners reimagine Shakespeare’s works to tell new stories of dispossession, struggle and survival.
-Her first book, The Early Modern Global South in Print, traces the emergence of a racialised ‘South’ in early modern maps, geographies and natural histories.
-Her current book project began while she was a fellow at the Folger Shakespeare Library in Washington DC.
+Her first book, The Early Modern Global South in Print, traces the emergence of a racialised ‘South’ in early modern maps, geographies, and natural histories.
+Her current book project began while a fellow at the Folger Shakespeare Library in Washington DC.
 A performance history of Shakespeare’s The Tempest, the study reflects on the spectre of slavery within public culture, from 1660 until today.

 Professor Marcello Vichi (Faculty of Science)